DorianTrn2/socialnetwork_backend/README.md

 To run the application, run ```npm run build```.

 This will start the application in an url according to the environment variables `SERVER_URI` and `PORT` (found in `.env` file, default url is `http://localhost:3001`).

+## Containerized setup

+In the project folder, run ```docker compose up``` with Docker service up.

+It will create two containers : one for application, one for database.

+Database will be populated, and application will be available according to environment variables `SERVER_URI` and `PORT` (found in `.env` file, default url is `http://localhost:3001`).

 ## Available requests